-Many of the Aralias available on the market are really of the genus Polyscias, like this one, and are tropical evergreens that naturally grow in New Caledonia, India, and Polynesia.
+In an official botanical way, the Spinach Aralia is of the genus Polyscias.
+The Polyscias or Aralia plants are tropical evergreens that naturally grow in New Caledonia, India, and Polynesia.
 Horticulturists were surprised at first to discover how well they adapted to the indoors.
-I love their exotic beauty and how easy it is to keep them and own several species.
+I love their exotic beauty and how easy it is to keep them.
+I own several species.

 - Bright indirect light to some direct sun.
 Full afternoon sun may prove to be too strong.
 Directly in front of a north or east facing window will work out well.